RIDING WITH US

 We work with children and adults with physical and learning difficulties

 Barnfield Riding for the Disabled is a unique establishment, the only centre of its kind in the area.
-We are well known for our warm welcome, achievements and professionalism.
-We specialise in riding activities for children and adults with any difficulty or disability.
-Our services include beginner lessons, lead rein ride outs and more besides.
-Opportunities for those who prefer not to ride include horse care, healing therapies and animal communication programmes.
+We are well known for our warm welcome, achievements and professionalism and specialise in riding activities for children and adults with any difficulty or disability.

 We are experienced in working with riders with a wide range of disabilities.
 They include Down’s Syndrome; autism and Asperger Syndrome; ADHD; leukaemia; deafness; visual impairment; Kabuki Syndrome; attachment disorder; epilepsy; cerebral palsy; dyspraxia; muscular dystrophy; global developmental delay; learning difficulties; and behavioural difficulties.